 You can also make reservations to meet characters at events like Princess Gathering, Frozen Meet & Greet, Marvel Day at Sea, or Star Wars Day at Sea for no extra charge.
 If you’re on a cruise of seven nights or longer, you can make reservations for special Character Meals, too.

 29. Check out the pin trading night on your Disney cruise.

 Did you know that you can trade pins with the Cast Members on your Disney cruise?
 Any Cast Member with pins on their lanyard is willing to trade pins with you if you have Disney-branded pins.
 Plus, they always have a night where everyone gets to trade pins.

 Be sure to check out your schedule on the Disney Cruise Line Navigator app to know when your pin trading night will occur.

 30. Bring an empty gift card to keep your electronics charged.

 In order to get electricity to your room, you need to put your room key into a slot next to your door, but if you put a gift card into the slot, the reader won’t be able to tell the difference, so you’ll be able to have electricity in your room even if you aren’t there.

 If you’re loving your cruise and are already planning your next one, then you’ll love getting a 10% discount on your next Disney cruise.
-All you have to do is book it onboard before you leave.
-You’ll also get a reduced deposit on 7-Night or longer cruises.
+To get one of the better Disney cruise deals, book your next cruise while you’re still onboard.
+You’ll also get a reduced deposit on cruises of seven nights or longer.